MuFa117/se-challenge-payroll/README.md

    they explained?
 1. Did you separate any concerns in your application?
 Why or why not?
 1. Does your solution use appropriate data types for the problem as described?

+# Wave Software Development Challenge - Bart Mucha proposition

+App has been made using Angular4 framework on client side + PHP micro API + MySQL database.
+Used webpack to pack Angular files.

+Files and folders description:
+  * build/  : folder includes developer files with Angular4 project, packing with webpack.
+  * production/   : folder includes compiled and packed files to instant run app
+  * api/ : folder includes php files responsible for connection between front-end and database
+  * database_setup.sql : Database query to create MySQL table on (local or not) server
+  * api/config.php : file to specify database connection data + hour rates data
+  * bm-process.txt : file contains some process flows during development

+## Quick Setup
+  1. Create mysql database using database_setup.sql file
+  2. Copy api/ folder to Apache server websites folder - get the api path (eg. http://localhost/NEW_API/api.php, where 'NEW_API' is an API folder name)
+  3. Update api/config.php with database creds (change index.html base href tag if needed)
+  4. Copy production files to server (eg. Apache) folders
+  5. Update:
+    5.1 In production mode: file main(...).js, find and replace: API_PATH to your new API path runned on server (in this example: http://localhost/NEW_API/api.php)
+    5.2 In development mode: src/app/data-provider/data.provider.service.ts with new API path

+## 1. DEMO
+  * to instantly see the app just go to the: http://crossandfit.pl/wave/
+  * this link uses exact same code as it's in production (only updated with database and api creds)

+## 2. Run locally - production mode
+  * make sure to update API path as described in 5.1 of Quick Setup.
+  * run app via browser using local server path

+## 3. Run locally - development mode
+  * make sure to update API path as described in 5.2 of Quick Setup.
+  * by cmd go to the folder with project
+  * run command `ng serve`
+  * run server (by default under address http://localhost:4200 unless defined else)

+## What I'm proud of?
+  Use of not trivial database query.
+Tried to be as much user friendly as I can, and as much flexible I can (checking server file upload size)